-We were sent Donald Cakerice aka Donald Waterhawk by a Green Beret who had seen his video Video of Don Cakerice in his costume. in which he is dressed in a Vietnam era jungle fatigue shirt and tiger strip pants wearing a Green Beret with the 5th Special Group flash and Special Forces crest.
+We were sent Donald Cakerice aka Donald Waterhawk by a Green Beret who had seen his video 👉Don Cakerice in his fake Green Beret and own words👈 in which he is dressed in a Vietnam era jungle fatigue shirt and tiger stripe pants wearing a Green Beret with the 5th Special Group flash and Special Forces crest.
 The fatigue blouse has his real name “Cakerice” along with novice airborne wings and the air assault badge.
 The unit patch is the Screaming Eagle of the 101st Airborne Division.
 In the video, he is holding a display of his military achievements and awards.
-He then states, “Hey Trump, I went through this (pointing at his display) (then as he kneels) so that my people could do this whenever, wherever, and for what ever reason they chose.”
+He then states, “Hey Trump, I went through this (pointing at his display) (then as he kneels) so that my people could do this whenever, wherever, and for whatever reason they chose.”

 So we took our normal steps of due diligence, first attempting to verify his claims of being in Special Forces and the 5th Special Forces Group by submitting his name and claims to a group of over 5,000 verified Green Beret soldiers representing service from the earliest days of Special Forces, Special Forces soldiers who served in Vietnam through those still serving on Active Duty and in the Reserves today.
 No one knew or had heard of Donald Cakerice in Special Forces.
 Next we turned to the historical records of Special Forces in Vietnam, once again no Donald Cakerice could be found.

 Our next step was to request the military records of Donald Cakerice from the National Personnel Records Center (NPRC) under the auspices of the Freedom of Information Act.
 We received the military records of Donald Cakerice in a letter dated October 17, 2017.